Ryan-M-Smith/Quinton-VoiceAssistant/doc/custom-config.md

   &nbsp;&nbsp;&nbsp;&nbsp;We now have a way to get the value from a YAML key-value pair to a Python variable, and now we have to use that variable.
-To do so, navigate to [voiceassistant.py](../src/voiceassistant.py) and find the fucntion called `speak()`.
+To do so, navigate to [voiceassistant.py](../src/voiceassistant.py) and find the function called `speak()`.
 A little ways down, underneath a block comment, you should see a line that looks like:

   ```python